Methods to get rid of wild onions and wild garlic in your yard

 Best methods to control Wild Onions/Garlic

-Removing the plant/bulb mechanically
+Removing the plant/bulb by digging

-If you don’t have 300 plants poking up through your grass, then this is the most effective organic way to do remove/kill the plant.
+If you don’t have 300 plants poking up through your grass, then this is the most effective organic way to remove& kill the plant.
 Also, it can be more effective than chemical, since the herbicide will often fall right off the stalks or leaves, as they are quite narrow.
 One very important tip is that you should wait until after a rain to dig out the bulbs, as it is much easier in moist/wet ground.
 And above all else – you must make sure you get all of the bulbs/roots.

 The simplest way to remove the plant is to dig up the entire plant with a shovel/trowel.
 You must make sure you remove all of the bulbs/stalks – basically everything.
 Leaving any part behind will likely result in a new plant growing.
 Just stab the shovel into the ground near the stalks, and dig them up.
 Make sure you get the entire bulb/root mass.

-How to get rid of wild onions withoutdamaging your lawn
+How to get rid of wild onions without damaging your lawn

 I have developed a really good trick for getting rid of the entire plant, without leaving gaping holes in my lawn.
 As with the shovel method, you should do this when the ground is moist to make life easier.
 This can be done with a shovel, or a pitch fork.
 But what I will do is stab the pitch fork or garden spade about 4-6″ away from the clump of stalks, and make sure it penetrates deep into the ground.

 Hold it at approximately 30 degrees from vertical, so that the trajectory will put the tip of the shovel/pitchfork beneath the bulbs (about 6″ / 15 cm deep).
 Then just gently rock it back, while gently pulling on the onion talks at the same time, until you can flip over or feel under the chunk of sod.
+(See video below)

 Next, look for a clump white stringy roots poking through the dirt.
 This will be the group of onion/garlic bulbs.
 Remove some of the dirt until you can get the clump of bulbs inside your fist, then take your other hand and hold the sod, and pull.
 You are kind of pulling weeds in the reverse direction, in that the stalks are going down relative to the sod.
 By doing this you will be removing the entire bulb and stalk, without doing much damage to your lawn/yard.
 Since the bulbs are most likely to be an inch or two (5 cm) deeper than the grass roots, you haven’t done much mechanical damage to the grass, as they will still be intact.
 As a final step, just put the chunk of sod back where you dug it up, and nobody will even notice that the wild onions were there.